Ray, Goodman & Brown: Harry Ray's arrival

-After a couple more singles, the group hit the top of the R&B chart again in 1975 with the single "Look at Me (I'm in Love)".
+After a couple more singles, the group hit the top of the R&B chart again in 1975 with the single “Look at Me (I’m in Love)”.
 The song appeared 19 weeks on Billboards R&B chart, and hit No. 39 on the Hot 100 on August 9 - 16.

-The Moments were co-credited with labelmates the Whatnauts on their hit "Girls (Part 1)"; it reached No. 25 on the Billboard R&B chart and became one of their biggest international successes, reaching No. 3 on the UK Singles Chart in 1975.
-Ray and Goodman were strongly involved in writing and producing much of the Moments' material from the mid-1970s, as well as producing and writing for the Whatnauts.
-The Moments had continued success in the UK scoring two further top-ten hits with "Dolly My Love" (No. 10) and "Jack in the Box" (No. 7).
+The Moments were co-credited with labelmates the Whatnauts on their hit “Girls (Part 1)”; it reached No. 25 on the Billboard R&B chart and became one of their biggest international successes, reaching No. 3 on the UK Singles Chart in 1975.
+Central to the group’s sound throughout this era was Walter Lee Morris, who served as their musical director, primary guitarist, and principal arranger from 1970 onward.
+Morris was simultaneously the bandleader of the Rimshots, All Platinum Records’ in-house studio rhythm section, and co-wrote many of the group’s key recordings alongside Ray and Goodman — most notably “Look at Me (I’m in Love)” (No. 1 R&B, 1975) and “Girls (Part 1)”.
+Goodman later described Morris as “the 4th wheel in our harmonies”, noting that he was their guitarist and writing partner from 1970 through the mid-1980s and was instrumental in shaping the group’s vocal backgrounds.
+Ray and Goodman were strongly involved in writing and producing much of the Moments’ material from the mid-1970s, as well as producing and writing for the Whatnauts.
+The Moments had continued success in the UK scoring two further top-ten hits with “Dolly My Love” (No. 10) and “Jack in the Box” (No. 7).

 By 1978, the group had had a total of 27 R&B chart hits and decided to leave Stang, signing with the larger Polydor Records.
-A legal dispute arose, barring them from using "The Moments" on their new label, so they renamed the group with their last names: Ray, Goodman & Brown.
+A legal dispute arose, barring them from using “The Moments” on their new label, so they renamed the group with their last names: Ray, Goodman & Brown.